 In a world of generalists, specialists command a premium.
 The single fastest way to make yourself immune to commoditization is to stop being "a marketing consultant" and become "the go-to expert on go-to-market strategy for B2B FinTech companies entering the Southeast Asian market."
 Owning a micro-niche makes you the only logical choice for a specific, high-value client.

 This is about more than just marketing; it's about building a powerful, specific reputation.
 As author Dorie Clark puts it, "What do people say about you when you leave the room?
 That's the essence of your brand."
-By dominating a micro-niche, you take control of that narrative, ensuring that when a specific, urgent problem arises, your name is the first—and only—one that comes to mind.
+By dominating a micro-niche, you take control of that narrative, making sure that when a specific, urgent problem arises, your name is the first - and only - one that comes to mind.

 This new position creates a set of higher-quality problems.
 These are not anxieties about survival; they are the strategic challenges of scale and intentionality.
 When you successfully escape the gravitational pull of the traditional consulting model, you must consciously design what comes next.
 Otherwise, you risk building a new cage for yourself, just one of your own making.